normalize/normalize.github.io/api/proxy.md

 but the proxy has not installed it yet, simply install it by hitting the `pull` entry point or `GET` any file.

-The semantics of this endpoint is subject to change.
+> Note: he semantics of this endpoint is subject to change.
-In particular, it should return all available versions on the remote.
+> In particular, it should return all available versions on the remote.

 #### GET metadata.json